apache/camel-website/content/blog/2023/08/camel4-whatsnew/index.md

 - `camel-aws2-step-functions`: Manage and invoke AWS Step functions
 - `camel-azure-files`: Send and receive files on Azure File Storage
 - `camel-dhis2`: Integrate with DHIS2 (health-level)
+- `camel-observation`: Observability using Micrometer Observation
 - `camel-opensearch`: Send requests to OpenSearch
 - `camel-parquet-avro`: Parquet Avro serialization and de-serialization
 - `camel-platform-http-main`: Platform HTTP for Camel Main runtime
 - `camel-yaml-io`: YAML DSL route dumper
+- `camel-zeebe`: Integration with Camunda Zeebe

 ### 10) Miscellaneous improvements

+The Camel maven plugins has been made compatible with Apache Maven 4.

 Camel 4 now requires JUnit 5 for unit tests, with the test components that have -junit5 as suffix.